project-chip/connectedhomeip/docs/cluster_and_device_type_dev/cluster_and_device_type_dev.md

         -   If you _DO_ always encode the attribute in the access override function, you’re wasting space.
 -   For attributes marked as **“External”** storage in the zap file
-    -   NO storage is allocated, no fallthrough to ember storage
+    -   NO storage is allocated, no fall through to ember storage
     -   NEED to register an access override for these to work

 ##### Cluster Server Attributes via Override (read)